anujkumar070/Online_Food_Ordering_System/README.md

 # RestaurantManagementSystem
-FrontEnd Consist of HTML & CSS and Backend is PHP
+# FrontEnd - HTML & CSS
+# Backend - PHP
+# Database - SQL

+This was Done as a project in My Software Engineering Course